How to Make Your Documentation AI-Friendly: llms.txt, Content Negotiation, and Markdown Serving

 }

-return response($content)
+return response($markdown)

-->header('Content-Type', 'text/markdown; charset=utf-8');
+->header('Content-Type', 'text/markdown; charset=utf-8')

 }

-return response($content)
+return response($markdown)

-->header('Content-Type', 'text/plain; charset=utf-8');
+->header('Content-Type', 'text/plain; charset=utf-8')

 }